-All internal candidates who apply for a new role at the School will have their application assessed in accordance with this procedure.
-References will be taken up on all internal candidates as part of the application process but can be provided by colleagues as the School will be the most recent employer.
+All internal candidates who apply for a new role at the Trust will have their application assessed in accordance with this procedure.
+References may be taken up on internal candidates as part of the application process and can be provided by colleagues as the Trust will be the most recent employer and will previously have taken up references from past employers.